-The project team (PT) dealing with maintenance of IACS CSR for BC & OT is finalizing a draft revision of TB documents together with a completion report of addressing the observation in 2Q 2018.
+The final draft of the revised TB Report is under development by the project team (PT) dealing with maintenance of IACS CSR for BC & OT.

 2) Rules Change, if considered to be necessary.

 The Rule Change does not appear to be necessary.